DaveL17/Multitool/_changelog.md

+### v2023.1.1
+- Fixes bug causing Test Action Return to appear in Indigo UI (it is now hidden.)
+- Fixes bug in Battery Level Report that kept the report from being output to the log.

 ### v2023.1.0
 - Adds plugin action for testing callback requests (see docs for more information).
 - Removes Man Page tool as feature deprecated by Apple in Ventura.